Tobias-Glimmerfors/SearchEnginesProject/README.md

 Update `build_index.sh`
 - Set the `index` variable to the same as in `chunkify.sh` in the step above

+Build the index

+`build_index.sh`

+Upload the wiki-dump to elasticsearch

+`chunkify.sh`

 Run the docker images
 - `docker-compose up` (with output)
 - `docker-compose up -d` (detached)